History of Marsha Blackburn in Timeline

 From 1975 to 1978, Marsha Blackburn worked in the Castner Knott Division of Mercantile Stores, Inc.

-In 1978, Marsha Blackburn became the owner of Marketing Strategies, a promotion-event management firm.
+In 1978, Marsha Blackburn became the owner of Marketing Strategies, a promotion-event management firm, which she continued to run as of 2016.

-1991: Continued as Chair of Williamson County Republican Party
+1991: End of term as Chair of the Williamson County Republican Party

-In 1992, Marsha Blackburn ran for Congress in Tennessee's 6th congressional district but lost to Bart Gordon.
-She also served as a delegate to the 1992 Republican National Convention.
+In 1992, Marsha Blackburn ran for Congress in Tennessee's 6th congressional district but lost to incumbent Bart Gordon.
+She was also a delegate to the 1992 Republican National Convention.

 1995: Appointed Executive Director of Tennessee Film Commission

-In 1995, Marsha Blackburn was appointed as the executive director of the Tennessee Film, Entertainment, and Music Commission by Governor Don Sundquist.
+In 1995, Marsha Blackburn was appointed executive director of the Tennessee Film, Entertainment, and Music Commission by Tennessee governor Don Sundquist, holding the post through 1997.

-1997: Continued as Executive Director of Tennessee Film Commission
+1997: End of term as Executive Director of Tennessee Film Commission

-In 1997, Marsha Blackburn held the post of executive director of the Tennessee Film, Entertainment, and Music Commission.
+In 1997, Marsha Blackburn finished her term as the executive director of the Tennessee Film, Entertainment, and Music Commission.

-In 1999, Marsha Blackburn became a member of the Tennessee Senate, serving until 2003.
+In 1999, Marsha Blackburn became a member of the Tennessee Senate.

 1999: Became a State Senator

-In 1999, Marsha Blackburn became a state senator in Tennessee, serving until 2003.
+In 1999, Marsha Blackburn became a state senator in Tennessee, a position she held until 2003.

-After the 2000 census, redistricting moved Marsha Blackburn's home from the 6th district into the 7th district.
+Following the 2000 census, redistricting moved Marsha Blackburn's home from the 6th district into the 7th district, creating a gerrymandered district.

 In 2000, Marsha Blackburn participated in the effort to prevent the passage of a state income tax bill.

-In 2002, Marsha Blackburn ran in the Republican primary for the congressional seat in the 7th district and won.
+In 2002, Marsha Blackburn ran in the Republican primary for the congressional seat in the 7th district and won by nearly 20 percentage points.

 2003: Assistant Whip in Congress